 The survival course consists of being out in nature for several days, making a shelter and equiment out of natural materials found in the forest, and learning about vegetation and means of surviving out in nature.
 It's always educational and a great experience.

 The Norsemen were great hunters, and for them, the hunt was both a practical and spiritual endeavor.
-This is still pretty true for most modern Norwegians who hunt.
-Today, we don't need to hunt to find food, we have the luxury of finding all we need in a local store.
-What we can't get from a store though, is the experience of being outdoors.
-Just as our ancestors did, we too can enjoy the practical and spiritual benifits of being outdoors.
+This is still pretty true for most modern Norwegians who hunt, just as our ancestors did, and get to enjoy the practical and spiritual benifits of being outdoors.

 Throughout the year, I spend time outdoors.
 Sometimes its a weekday, but definately on weekends.
 Sometimes I just take a backpack, and start walking in the nearby forest and hills.
-When I feel for stopping, I stop and enjoy the surroundings.
-I often take a small tent with me, so I can enjoy sleeping outdoors, spring, summer, fall and winter.
+When I feel for stopping, I stop and enjoy the great outdoors, spring, summer, fall and winter.

 The simple acts of staying outdoors, building a fire and cooking a tasty meal is incredibly rewarding.
 Being able to fish, hunt, gather, prepare and cook food, is a very important part of becoming more self-reliant and independent.
-For me, there is no better way to become more self-reliant and independent than the outdoors experience.
+There's few easier ways to become more self-reliant and independent than the outdoors experience.